karacanil/Software-for-Inverting-and-Non-inverting-Op-Amp/README.md

 # Software-for-Inverting-and-Non-inverting-Op-Amp
-Inverting and Non-inverting Op-Amp software written in Assembly x86
+Inverting and Non-inverting Op-Amp software written in Assembly x86.
+Detailed information about the project can be found in the "report.pdf".